 Knife Guide - Materials & Finishes

 Want an in-depth look at aspects of knives, such as edge types, handles, and finishes?
-Visit the knife section of our blog for even more info.

 The information contained in this document is for general purposes.
 It only represents technical opinions at the time of publishing.
 It does not guarantee any item or effect any product warranties given.

 This steel is known for its best overall qualities and offers great corrosion resistance, good toughness, and good edge quality.

 A premium grade stainless steel created specifically for use as a blade material.
 It offers excellent corrosion resistance and exceptional edge qualities

 This is a special purpose high-speed steel with excellent wear resistance and toughness.

 An air-hardened tool steel that offers good corrosion resistance and excellent wear resistance and toughness.

 A high-chromium stainless steel with a terrific balance of good hardness and corrosion resistance.
 440C steel has great edge retention and is very easy to sharpen.

 A proprietary steel manufactured by Underwater Kinetics that is specifically designed for diving.
 HYDRALLOY holds an edge but remains stiff enough to pry around rocks or debris underwater and is impervious to rust.

 A high performance blade steel with superior cutting ability and wear resistance.
 M390 is a popular steel for use in surgical instruments and other applications that require a high finish.
 It offers excellent corrosion resistance as a blade material.